Ford Ranger (Americas): Mazda B-Series/Mazda Truck (1994–2010)

 For 1994, Mazda North America ended imports of the B-series from Japan, entering into an agreement with Ford to market a rebadged version of the Ranger as the B-series in the United States and Canada.
-For Mazda, whose 1986-1993 B-series had struggled in North America, the new B-series was a variant of one of the highest-selling compact trucks.
+For Mazda, whose 1986–1993 B-series had struggled in North America, the new B-series was a variant of one of the highest-selling compact trucks.
 In addition, selling a truck produced in the United States allowed Mazda to entirely circumvent the 25% "chicken tax".

 The Mazda B-Series adopted both cab configurations of the Rangers; all units were produced with Styleside beds (revised in design for the Mazda line).
-Mechanically identical to the Ranger, the B-Series was offered with the same engines and transmissions; both two-wheel drive and 4x4 versions were offered.
-In line with previous Mazda pickup trucks, badging was related to engine displacement, with the B2300 sold with the 2.3L I4, and the B3000 and B4000 receiving the 3.0L and 4.0L V6s, respectively.
+Mechanically identical to the Ranger, the B-Series was offered with the same engines and transmissions; both two-wheel drive and 4×4 versions were offered.
+In line with previous Mazda pickup trucks, badging was related to engine displacement, with the B2300 sold with the 2.3-liter inline-four, and the B3000 and B4000 receiving the 3.0 and 4.0-liter V6s respectively.

 To distinguish the Mazda from the Ranger, stylists gave the B-Series its own front fascia, pickup truck bed, and wheel designs; the extended cab (Cab Plus) received chrome window trim and blacked-out B-pillars.
 At its launch, the B-Series was offered in SE and LE trim lines (equivalent to Ranger XL and XLT).
 For 1997, the trim levels were revised, becoming SE-5 and SE-5+; for 1998, the SX and SE were offered, remaining through the rest of the production run.